 Felines are curious, puzzling and often quite misunderstood creatures.
 Strangely enough, sometimes it seems as though they’re coming from a completely different planet than ours.

-If you’re one of those pet parents who are having a hard time understanding their kitty – don’t worry!
+If you’re one of those pet parents who have a hard time understanding their kitty – don’t worry!
 We’ve all been there!

 What is growling and what’s the deal with your cat?

-Sometimes it may sound like a grunt, whereas other times it may remind you a bit of yowling.
-It all depends on the cat’s mood, vocal cords and the reason behind its actions.
+Sometimes it may sound like a grunt, whereas other times it may remind you a bit of yowling or.
+It all depends on the cat’s mood, vocal cords, and the reason behind its actions.

-In cases like these cats are giving the so-called double warning.
-This type of vocalization might seem unnatural if the kitty is growling at an inanimate object or a person for no clear reason.
+In cases like these, cats are giving the so-called double warning.
+This type of vocalization might seem unnatural if the kitty is growling at an inanimate object or a person for no apparent reason.

 Why is your cat growling?

 Cats don’t growl because they’re grumpy in general or because they’re trying to punish their owners.
 Here are the most common causes of growling.

 If you take a closer look at your pet’s body language, you’ll see some warning signs.
 Ear movement, bristled fur, tail position, etc., are just some of the treacherous signs.